irickman/irickman.github.io/_posts/2018-08-25-Hitting-with-Two-Strikes.markdown

 </figure>

-In the scatterplot above, there appears to be a relationship between higher numnbers of two strike counts and lower performance in two strike counts relative to all other counts.
+In the scatterplot above, there appears to be a relationship between higher numbers of two strike counts and lower performance in two strike counts relative to all other counts.
 Since this trend may just be picking up strikeouts, I decided to instead look at how hitters perform when making contact in both types of counts.

 ### Are there any hitters with better hitting outcomes with two strikes?